-Below you'll find the complete ESI Species List in Excel (.xlsx) and database (.dbf) formats.
+Below you'll find the complete ESI Species List in Excel (.xls) and database (.dbf) formats.
 The DBF-formatted file can be used in Esri software, as well as in numerous other databases, including Microsoft Excel.
-These versions were updated in February 2015.
+These versions were updated in August 2017.

 Note: The ESI Species List includes all of the species that have ever been mapped on any ESI map.
 That a species appears in this list is not a guarantee that it was mapped on a given ESI map, even if the species was present in that particular ESI atlas region.

 On the front of ESI maps, locations of biological resources are shown with color-coded symbols for localized locations (such as nesting sites) and similarly color-coded polygons for larger areas.
 On the back of ESI maps and on the GIS data tables, there is detailed information about the species seasonality, concentrations, and breeding activities.

 More Information about ESI Maps

 Environmental Sensitivity Index (ESI) Maps: Read an overview of ESI maps.

 Anatomy of ESI Maps: Learn about the basic elements of ESI maps, including the types of information that are mapped.

 Biological Resources: Learn how ESI maps categorize and display oil-sensitive animals and their habitats, and habitats that are themselves sensitive to spilled oil (such as coral reefs).